Jul 28, 2022 6 Min READ

 In other words, your brand can expect to pay over $20,000 every 12 months to store its inventory at this particular warehouse location.

 As you’ve probably already realized, annual billing gives you the lowest overall rate.
-So if your landlord has annual terms available, this is definitely a pricing structure you’ll want to consider.
+So if your landlord has annual terms available, this is definitely a pricing structure you’ll want to consider if you can afford to pay this sum all at once.

 Is renting a warehouse your only option?